Compressible Euler limit from Boltzmann equation with complete diffusive boundary condition in half-space: Introduction

 \begin{remark} Together with Proposition \ref{Prop-HigherOrd} below, Theorem \ref{Main-Thm} shows that as $\eps \to 0$,

-Therefore, while imposed on the well-prepared initial data, one has justified the hydrodynamic limit from the Boltzmann equation with complete diffusive boundary condition to the compressible Euler system with impermeable boundary condition for the half-space problem. \end{remark}
+Therefore, while imposed on the well-prepared initial data, one has justified the hydrodynamic limit from the Boltzmann equation with complete diffusive boundary condition to the compressible Euler system with impermeable boundary condition for the half-space problem.
+Moreover, the convergence rate is at least $\mathcal{O} (\eps )$. \end{remark}